 Casey Hoag, a campaign communications specialist for The United Food and Commercial Workers, said at the moment, there aren't any strikes planned in Northern Virginia.
-Between last week and Thanksgiving, more than 1,000 worksite actions took place nationwide.
+Between this past week and Thanksgiving, more than 1,000 worksite actions will take place nationwide.

 Walmart employees all over the country have been striking for the past few months in protest to being silenced, long hours and little pay and issues with healthcare.